Sketching sparse low-rank matrices with near-optimal sample- and time-complexity using message passing: Main results

 \section{Main results}

-\begin{thm}[Noiseless symmetric case] Consider the matrix $\bX = \sum_{i=1}^r \lambda_i \bv_i \bv_i^{T} $ with each eigenvector $\bv_i$ having $k$ nonzero entries, with the locations of the nonzeros being uniformly random.
+\begin{thm}[Noiseless symmetric case] Consider the matrix $\bX = \sum_{i=1}^r \lambda_i \bv_i \bv_i^{T} $ where each eigenvector $\bv_i$ has $k$ nonzero entries.
 For sufficiently large $k$, the sketching scheme with recovery algorithm described in Sections \ref{subsec:sketching_scheme}--\ref{subsec:recovery_alg_rankr} has the following guarantees. \begin{enumerate}[label=\arabic*)] \item For the case $r=1$ or $r>1$ with the supports of $\{\bv_i\}$ disjoint, fix $\deltaRangeInLine$ and let $\nBins= d r\tk/(\delta \ln k)$.
 Here, we recall that $\tk = \binom{k}{2}+k$, and $d \ge 2$ is the number of ones in each column of $\bH$ (i.e., the degree of each left node in the pruned stage A bipartite graph).

 Then, with probability at least $1 \, - 2r\exp(-\frac{1}{30} k^{1-\delta})$, the two-stage algorithm recovers $\{\bv_i\}$ (up to a sign ambiguity) from the sketch of size $\nMeas=2\nBins$ with running time $\bigo( rk^2 / \ln k)$.